allied-technical-sales/test-1/README.md

 Fork this repo, and submit your test via pull request.
 Tests not submitted via pull request will not be reviewed.

+# Usage:

+Script is a simple implementation of tail command.
+By default script will return last 10 lines of given file.
+Implementation also include -n functionality. -n flag can be used for specifing number of file required in output.

+#### Syntax:

+    python tail.py <file_name>

+#### optional:
+    -n <number_of_lines>